kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

 ## Expected output

-After application starts, following logs will appear on the console.
+After your application starts, the following meassages will appear in the console.

 ```
 Default sample period: 1 seconds